AWS Cloud Migration Services – 7R Strategies

 • Volume gateways provide cloud-backed storage volumes that can be mounted as Internet Small Computer System Interface (iSCSI) devices from the on-premises application servers.

-• all data is securely stored in AWS, the approach differs from how much data is stored on-premises.
+• All data is securely stored in AWS; the approach differs in how much data is stored on-premises.

-• exposes compatible iSCSI interface on the front end to easily integrate with existing backup applications and represents another disk drive
+• Exposes a compatible iSCSI interface on the front end to easily integrate with existing backup applications and represents another disk drive.

-• backs up the data incrementally by taking snapshots which are stored as EBS snapshots in S3.
-These snapshots can be restored as gateway storage volume or used to create EBS volumes to be attached to an EC2 instance
+• Backs up the data incrementally by taking snapshots which are stored as EBS snapshots in S3.
+These snapshots can be restored as gateway storage volumes or used to create EBS volumes to be attached to an EC2 instance.

 Gateway Cached Volumes